videogorillas/vgplayer-api/FilmStripDrawer.md

 ---

 ### <a id="#FilmStripDrawer_drawFilmstrip"></a>`FilmStripDrawer.prototype.drawFilmstrip(canvasElement, startFrame, endFrame, numberOfFrames, framePrecise, onDone, onError)`
 Draw the filmstrip on the canvas element.
+If some frame can not be rendered for any reason black frame is rendered instead.

 #### Frame precise mode explanation: